 In 2009 Sweet launched a new line called Autonomy made for the freeskier and snowboarder.
 The same year technical paddle wear was introduced with the best waterproof membrane from Gore-Tex, great comfort and range of movement, it soon became a favorite within the paddle sport community.

 In 2011 the first bike helmet from Sweet was put into market aimed towards the more aggressive part of the biking community.
 The biking range evolved to include the award-winning Bushwhacker, the go to helmet for single track biking.
 The Sweet gang continues to push revolutionary products into the market and MIPS, with their revolutionary rotational gravity impact technology, becomes an important strategic partner for Sweet, making the helmets even safer.

-Sweet takes racing seriously and in 2012 Sweet teams up with Aksel Lund Svindal who give the hand-crafted Rooster Corsa its debut in the alpine World Cup in Sölden, Austria on October 27 the same year.
-The helmet, made from pre-preg carbon and thermoplastic fibers, is baked in an autoclave, the same technique used to make Formula 1 racecars.
+Sweet takes racing seriously and in 2012 Sweet Protection teams up with Aksel Lund Svindal who give the hand-crafted Rooster Corsa its debut in the alpine World Cup in Sölden, Austria on October 27 the same year.
+The helmet, made from pre-preg carbon and thermoplastic fibers, was baked in an autoclave, the same technique used to make Formula 1 race cars.

 Sweet Protection continues their growth.
 Step by step.
 Bike is becoming a bigger part of the product range.
 In 2017 Sweet introduces a new single-track bike helmet named the Dissenter and the iconic Falconer helmet for serious road bikers.